 Likewise, Articles 23, 24, and 25 of the LTAIP establish state protection over personal files, indicating that "the state recognizes the quarantee of habeas data."
-Consequently, "access to personal data will only proceed by judicial decree or upon request of the person whose data is contained in said information or of their representatives or successors."22
+Consequently, "access to personal data will only proceed by judicial decree or upon request of the person whose data is contained in said information or of their representatives or successors."22 in line with standards for democratic societies.

-It is important to note that there are also restrictions on access to information in other national laws.
-Some of these restrictions are in line with standards for democratic societies.
 These include: the Law on the Public Prosecutor's Office (Ley del Ministerio Público), which keeps ongoing criminal investigations private; the Law on Court Organization and Attributions (Ley de Organización y Atribuciones de los Tribunales), which governs certain types of trials; the Code on Children and Adolescents (Código de la Niñez y Adolescencia) to protect youth; family matters in the Family Code (Código de Familia); and the Law against Domestic Violence (Ley contra la Violencia Doméstica) to protect victims.
-These and other regulations containing restrictions are consistent with upholding access to justice and the protection of the rights of vulnerable groups.
+These and other regulations containing restrictions are consistent with upholding access to justice and protecting the rights of vulnerable groups.